project-bayard/Bayard/README.md

 # Change Log

+## [January Milestone] - 2016-01-18
+### Added
+- Administrative functions added to the UI: user creation, password management
+- Ability to export Angular-generated tables of Contacts to spreadsheets
+- Normalized appearance of Contact tables throughout the app
+- Refactored Committees in the UI

 ## [October15Milestone] - 2015-10-20
 ### Added
 - Addition of Groups, which define a set of Organizations, Committees, and/or Events